When Is the Best Time

 Another reason to visit Fajã do Ouvidor are the natural swimming pools, one at the harbour and the famous “Piscina Natural or Poca Simão Dias” within 500 m walking distance.
 Poca means puddle, but these are huge puddles.

-At high tide, you are able to have a bath in the natural pools.
+At high tide, you can have a bath in the natural pools.
 At low tide, you can descend on a steep but well-maintained rocky trail through impressive black lava that had poured into the sea.
 It is fantastic to swim in this protected natural pool.
 We went swimming here, and we both had a feeling of swimming in the purest and softest water.
 Absolutely worth doing!

 Fajã das Almas - South